Avikaj/Event-Driven-Serverless-Image-Processing-Pipeline-using-AWS-Lambda-and-S3/README.md

-# EventvDriven Serverless Image Processing Pipeline using AWS Lambda and S3
+# Event Driven Serverless Image Processing Pipeline using AWS Lambda and S3
 ## Project Introduction
 This project implements an event-driven image processing pipeline using AWS Lambda and S3, designed to provide automated, scalable, and efficient image manipulation.
-The system leverages the power of serverless technology to perform tasks such as resizing images to multiple dimensions, and extracting valuable metadata like dimensions, format, and file size.
+The system leverages the power of serverless technology to perform tasks such as resizing images into five different resolutions: 8x8, 16x16, 32x32, 48x48, and 64x64.

 The solution is ideal for modern applications that demand high scalability and cost-efficiency, such as content management systems, social media platforms, e-commerce websites, or any service requiring robust image processing capabilities.
 By utilizing AWS Lambda's pay-as-you-go model, the pipeline minimizes operational costs while delivering high performance.